NAPS team: History

 The company was established as a game developing house in 1993 by Fabio Capone and Domenico Barba.

 Like many software houses established in the 1990s, their first market was on the 16-bit Amiga.

 In 2016, the company started work on the game Iron Wings.
 The company used Kickstarter to raise funds.
 Completed in 2017, it features aerial warfare and is set in World War II.

 In 2018, Gekido: Kintaro's Revenge was re-released for the Nintendo Switch, PlayStation 4 and Xbox One.

+Baldo: The Guardian Owls, a role-playing video game inspired by The Legend of Zelda series, but with a graphic style inspired by the animated films produced by Studio Ghibli, was announced in 2019.

 Reception

 In 1996, Shadow Fighter was ranked the 20th best game of all time by Amiga Power.